yangliunewyork/StockPicker/README.md

 * Step 1: Get a list of tickers from a local file or command line or from default Nasdaq FTP.
 * Step 2: call Yahoo Finance to get fundamental information.
 We are using yfinance library for that.
 * Step 3: scrape information from different websites/data sources.
-* Step 4: Apply investment strategy to pick good tickers.
-The good tickers will be stored in `goodstocks.txt` file.
+* Step 4: Save stocks infomation to `stocks.csv` file.

+You can run `jupyter notebook` to launch the jupyter server and play with the stocks in a web-based interactive notebook called `StocksAnalysis.ipynb`.

 `data_collector` is the folder which store data collectors for different APIs/websites.
 Whenver you need scrap a new website/API, just add a data collecto for it.
 Stock information will be stored in instance of `Stock` model which defined in `Stock.py`.